 The TMJ issue started for me after trying to do a backflip as a teenager.
 I landed slightly on my neck.
 I heard some clicking in my right ear, and it went away, so I just assumed there wasn’t an issue.
 I’m genuinely surprised I did not notice this for years.
 However, I talked to another dude, and he said that most of his family has this problem.

 If this dislocation is caused by hyperplasia of the condyle, I doubt someone can put their jaw back into place.
-I don’t know what perentage is dislocation versus congenital, but I’d guess that most of it is a result of dislocation.
+I don’t know what percentage is dislocation versus congenital, but I’d guess that most of it is a result of dislocation.

 Here are some solutions for TMJ jaw fixes.